zendframework/zf3-web/data/posts/2017-01-31-zend-paginator.md

 }
 ```

-Using this information, we can easily build an HTML footer for navigate across
+Using this information, we can easily build an HTML footer to navigate across
 the collection.

-> Note: using zend-view we can easily consume the [paginationControl](http://zendframework.github.io/zend-paginator/usage/#rendering-pages-with-view-scripts)
+> Note: using zend-view, we can consume the [paginationControl](https://docs.zendframework.com/zend-paginator/usage/#rendering-pages-with-view-scripts)
-> helper that provides a navigation bar for the paginator using a single
-> function.
+> helper, which emits an HTML pagination bar.

-In the next section I show an example using the [Plates](http://platesphp.com/)
+In the next section, I'll demonstrate using the [Plates](http://platesphp.com/)
 template engine.

 ## An example using Plates

-Plates is a native PHP template, fast and easy to use, without any additional
+Plates implements templates using native PHP; it is fast and easy to use,
-meta language, just PHP.
+without any additional meta language; it is just PHP.

 In our example, we will create a Plates template to paginate a collection of
 data using zend-paginator.
 We will use [bootstrap](http://getbootstrap.com/) as
-UI framework.
+the UI framework.

-We suppose to manage the pagination of the blog posts using the following URL:
+For purposes of this example, blog posts will be accessible via the following URL:

 ```
 /blog[/page/{page:\d+}]